Learn about who we are and our mission in helping those in need in New Castle County.

 Our Mission Statement

-Based in New Castle County, Delaware, Friendship House is a non-profit Christian corporation in service to those individuals and families that are or are at risk of becoming homeless.
-Welcoming to all, Friendship House strives to serve as a sanctuary and a stepping stone to each person in need through the traditional spiritual ministries of hospitality, education, empowerment and community.
+Based in New Castle County, Delaware, Friendship House is a non-profit faith based corporation serving individuals and families that are or are at risk of becoming homeless.
+Welcoming to all, Friendship House strives to serve as a sanctuary and stepping stone to those in need through the traditional spiritual ministries of hospitality, education, empowerment and community.